Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: Applications to Multidimensional Transonic Shock Problems

 Moreover, if a shock solution in the sense of Definition {\rm \ref{def:weak solutionRegRefl}} satisfies properties {\rm (\ref{RegReflSol-Prop0})}--\eqref{RegReflSol-Prop1-1-1} of Definition {\rm \ref{admisSolnDef}}, and its shock is a strictly convex graph, then, by Lemma \ref{RegReflSatisfisCond-Lemma}\eqref{RegReflSatisfisCond-Lemma-i2}, the solution satisfies property {\rm (\ref{RegReflSol-Prop2})} of Definition \ref{admisSolnDef}. \end{proof}

-\subsection{Reflection problem for supersonic flows past a solid ramp}
+\subsection{\, Reflection problem for supersonic flows past a solid ramp}

 The second example is the Prandtl-Meyer reflection problem.
 This is a self-similar reflection that occurs when a two-dimensional supersonic flow with velocity $\vv_\infty=(u_\infty, 0)$, $u_\infty>0$, in the direction along the wedge axis hits the wedge at $t=0$.
 The slip boundary condition on the wedge boundary yields a self-similar reflection pattern; see Figs. \ref{figure:Prandtl Meyer Reflection}--\ref{figure:Prandtl Meyer Reflection-subs}.
+Also see Bae-Chen-Feldman \cite{baechenfeldman-prandtlmayerReflection,Bae-Chen-Feldman-2}.

 We consider this problem in the self-similar coordinates.
 Using the symmetry with respect to the $\xi_1$--axis, the problem can be posed in the region:

 Denote by $\varphi_\infty$ the pseudo-potential of the incoming state.